About Maria Lan

 My approach is grounded in the Studio Habits of Mind, a research-based framework developed at Harvard Project Zero and used in serious art-education studios around the world.
 I don’t teach templates, crafts, or step-by-step projects.
 Children never copy my work or reproduce the same piece as their peers.

-Instead, I teach real fine-arts skills—drawing, painting, color theory, composition, experimentation—and then mentor each student as they develop their own ideas and make their own artistic decisions.
 My goal is for children to leave my class as real artists: thinkers, problem-solvers, and creators who can use the skills they’ve learned to make anything they imagine.

-What Sets Studio Lan Apart
+What Sets Young Artists’ Studio Apart

 • No cookie-cutter projects.
 Every child’s artwork looks different because it comes from their mind—not from a template.
+With small groups, I tailor instruction to each child’s personal vision.

 • Atelier-style mentoring.
 I coach each child individually, helping them reflect, make choices, and understand their next steps.